 RadioShack entered the electronics market with the opening its first store in 1921.
-Today, there are several thousand locations throughout the United States; selling computer parts, batteries, radios, and electronic components.
+At its peak, there were several thousand locations throughout the United States that sold parts, batteries, radios, and electronic components.

 |Fax:||None or unknown|